 No, you will NOT see your ‘average’ teen or person in their 20’s rolling around drunk in the street, spoiling for a fight and thinking it’s hilariously funny.
-(Actually, come to think of it, British people do this WAY past their 20’s).

 The number of times I’ve been asked by Greek friends “Why do British people, or Northern Europeans need alcohol like this in order to have a good time?
 Life is for LIVING!
-Why do they spoil it?!”
+Why do they spoil it?!

 I had never really eaten until I came to Greece.
 Well, clearly I had otherwise I’d be dead, but I mean EATEN.
-And I eat LOADS and the weight seems to come off me – go figure!
+And I eat LOADS and the weight seems to come off me – go figure.
 It’s because the quality is so good.
 My favourite: Spinach salad with pomegranite seeds, chicken masticato (a chicken dish made with a thick, creamy mastic sauce on a nest of stringy pastry) and of course, gyros.

 What’s your favourite country because of the aesthetic beauty and culture of its people?
 Share in the comments.